Park Hill (Paris, Arkansas)

 Park Hill is a historic house at 400 East Wahl Street in Paris, Arkansas.
 It is a large two-story brick building, with Mediterranean style.
 It has a red tile hip roof, with a three-bay porch projecting from its five-bay facade, and a porte cochere on the west side.
-The house was built in 1929-30 as a wedding present from Charles Wahl to his wife, and was designed by Bassham and Wheeler of Fort Smith, Arkansas.
+The house was built in 1929-30 as a wedding present from Charles Wahl to his wife, and was designed by Bassham & Wheeler of Fort Smith, Arkansas.
 It is a distinctive local example of the Mediterranean Revival style.

 The house was listed on the National Register of Historic Places in 2013.